 An allergy is an immune system response to a foreign substance that’s not typically harmful to your body.
 These foreign substances are called allergens.
 They can include certain foods, pollen, or pet dander.

-Your immune system’s job is to keep you healthy by fighting infection and other harmful pathogens.
+Your immune system’s job is to keep you healthy by fighting harmful pathogens.
 It does this by attacking anything it thinks could put your body in danger.
 Depending on the allergen, this response may involve inflammation, sneezing, or a host of other symptoms.

 Your immune system normally adjusts to your environment.
 For example, when your body encounters something like pet dander, it should realize it’s harmless.
 In people with dander allergies, the immune system perceives it as an outside invader threatening the body and attacks it.

-Allergies are common, and several treatments can help you avoid annoying and troublesome symptoms.
+Allergies are common.
+Several treatments can help you avoid your symptoms.

 For food allergies